Liaison Office vs Branch vs Subsidiary vs Private Limited: How to Choose Your India Entry Route

 What a liaison office is good for

-A liaison office is the lightest presence, but also the most constrained.
-It is built for representation, communication, and market development, not for commercial execution.
+A liaison office is the lightest form of presence in India, but it is also the most constrained.
+It is designed for representation, communication, and market development rather than commercial execution.

-RBI’s permitted activities are narrow: representing the parent or group, promoting import/export, promoting technical or financial collaboration, and acting as a communication channel between the parent and Indian companies.
+The Reserve Bank of India permits only a narrow set of activities for a liaison office.
+These include representing the parent or group company, promoting import and export activities, facilitating technical or financial collaborations, and acting as a communication channel between the parent company and Indian businesses.

-RBI also notes that a liaison office (LO) generally has a three-year validity period, which reinforces its role as a temporary, non-operating presence.
+The Reserve Bank of India also specifies that a liaison office generally has a validity period of three years, which further reinforces its role as a temporary, non-operational presence.

 "A Liaison Office ... is not allowed to undertake any business activity in India and cannot earn any income in India."